zat-star/cpp-docs.ja-jp/docs/mfc/reference/canimationbaseobject-class.md

     BOOL bEnable);
 ```

-### <a name="parameters"></a>パラメーター
+### <a name="parameters"></a>Parameters
  `pController`
- 親のコント ローラーへのポインター。
+ A pointer to a parent controller.

  `bEnable`
- 有効化、または整数値の変更イベントを無効にするかどうかを指定します。
+ Specifies whether to enable, or disable Integer Value Changed event.

-### <a name="remarks"></a>コメント
+### <a name="remarks"></a>Remarks
- 整数値の変更イベント ハンドラーが有効になっている場合は、CAnimationController から派生したクラスでオーバーライドする必要があります CAnimationController::OnAnimationIntegerValueChanged メソッドでは、このイベントを処理できます。 アニメーションの整数値が変更されるたびに、このメソッドが呼び出されます。
+ If the Integer Value Changed event handler is enabled, you can handle this event in CAnimationController::OnAnimationIntegerValueChanged method, which should be overridden in a CAnimationController-derived class.
+This method is called every time the animation integer value has changed.

-##  <a name="enablevaluechangedevent"></a>CAnimationBaseObject::EnableValueChangedEvent
+##  <a name="enablevaluechangedevent"></a>  CAnimationBaseObject::EnableValueChangedEvent
- イベント ハンドラーの値が変更を設定します。
+ Sets up Value Changed event handler.

 ```
 virtual void EnableValueChangedEvent(